minimuutti/minimuutti.github.io/en/activation/index.md

 ### Problem solving

-You can arrange various of problem solving tasks for your dog, and these are good ways to drain your dogs energy.
+You can arrange various of problem solving tasks and brain games for your dog, and these are good ways to drain your dogs energy.
 When the dog really needs to work something out in order to get his food, he will get tired.
-Here you can find multiple problem solving tasks as well.
+Here you can find multiple problem solving tasks and brain games as well.

 You should never help your dog with the tasks you’ve given to him, because when the dog figures something out by his self, it drains the energy.